17hoehbr/automated-plex-guide/README.md

 ### Bind qBittorrent to VPN

-By binding qBittorrent to the VPN network interface you don't have to worry about torrents accidently slipping through to your ISP.
-With this enabled your downloads will automatically stop if you disconenct from your VPN instead of defaulting to your ISP's network.

-This of course requires an active VPN subscription and for your server to be connected to it (Not covered in this guide)
+This will ensure that qBittorrent only downloads over your VPN connection.

 1. Navigate to qBittorrent Web UI at http://localhost:8080
 2. Click on Tool > Options
 3. Go to the Advanced tab
-4. Change Network interface from Any to the interface corresponding to your VPN (most likely tun0)
+4. Change Network interface from Any to the interface corresponding to your VPN (probably something like tun0)

 ### Change default login (Optional)